ProzorroUKR/openprocurement.api/docs/source/tendering/competitivedialogue/tutorial.rst

 body of response reveals the information about the created tender: its internal `id` (that matches the `Location` segment), its official `tenderID` and `dateModified` datestamp stating the moment in time when tender was last modified.
-Note that tender is created with `active.tendering` status.
+Note that tender is created with `draft` status.

 The peculiarity of the CompetitiveDialogue procedure is that ``procurementMethodType`` can be ``CompetitiveDialogueEU`` or ``CompetitiveDialogueUA``.